may-gvg/CS50x/10. Final Project/data_dev_junior/README.md

 Data loader csv, xls, db:
-* upload and load analiza .csv, xls, db to the table on dashbord
+* upload and load analiza .csv, .xls, .db to the table on dashbord
 * choose db table to table
 * plot value count of loaded data columns
 * show statistic values of loaded data